zhaohehe/z-repository/readme.md

 ## Credits

 This package is largely inspired by [this](https://github.com/prettus/l5-repository) great package by @andersao .
-[Here](https://github.com/bosnadev/repository/) is another package I used as reference.
+But I don't like it :).